LangGraph (tracing)

-LangGraph is a Python framework for building stateful, multi-step agent workflows as graphs.
-Nodes represent operations (LLM calls, tools, routing), and edges define the flow between them.
-Respan gives you full observability over every graph run, node, and LLM call — and gateway routing through the OpenAI-compatible Respan endpoint.
+LangGraph is a framework for building stateful, multi-step agent workflows as graphs.
+Nodes represent operations such as LLM calls, tools, and routing decisions, while edges define the flow between them.
+Respan gives you full observability over every graph run, node, tool call, and LLM generation — and gateway routing through the OpenAI-compatible Respan endpoint.

 Run npx @respan/cli setup to set up with your coding agent.